stroiman/obsidian-sample-plugin-with-tests/README.md

 I really wanted to change the editor config to use 2 spaces for indents, as the other setting is IMHO horrible.
 But I decided to not do that in this repo, so simplify merging updates from the source.

+## Special Thanks

+Thanks goes to [@mariomui](https://github.com/mariomui) for providing help how to setup a test runner for obsidian plugin development, pointing me towards [tsx](https://github.com/privatenumber/tsx#readme) (which I didn't know about before), and showing many other examples of how others have setup testing.

 ## Original readme from Obsidian sample plugin